-Over the course of the year the Council's useable reserves increased by £23.9m, although £13m is to fund Ashford's proportion of the Collection Fund deficit as previously referenced.
+Over the course of the year the Council managed to increase reserves by £16.9m, although £13m is to fund Ashford's proportion of the Collection Fund deficit as previously referenced.

-The additional growth in reserves has enabled the Council to review its overall reserves position and make provision for future economic risks, funding to support emerging gaps in the MTFP, and fund the new corporate plan and carbon neutrality strategy.
+The additional growth in reserves has enabled the Council to review it overall reserves position and make provision for future economic risks, funding to support emerging gaps in the MTFP, and fund the new corporate plan and carbon neutrality strategy.

-The appropriateness of the reserves allocation is monitored on an ongoing basis and recommendations to reallocate reserves to mitigate emerging risks and priorities will be made.
+The appropriateness of the reserves allocation is monitored on ongoing bases and recommendations to reallocate reserves to mitigate emerging risks and priorities will be made.